gucwakj/librs/README.md

 #### open dynamics engine
 ODE relies upon configure scripts to build.
-The one-liner provided builds the shared library which is linked in the librs build scripts.  ``make install`` is used to put all libraries into one folder for easier access.
+The one-liner provided builds the shared library which is linked in the LibRS build scripts.  ``make install`` is used to put all libraries into one folder for easier access.
 ```
 $ cd deps/ode/
 $ sh autogen.sh
-$ ./configure --prefix=$PWD"/sys/" --enable-double-precision --enable-shared --disable-demos --disable-asserts --with-trimesh=none --with-drawstuff=none
+$ ./configure --prefix=$PWD"/sys/" --enable-double-precision --enable-shared \
+	--with-trimesh=none --with-drawstuff=none \
+	--disable-demos --disable-asserts
 $ make
 $ make install
 $ cd ../../
 ```

-#### librs
+#### LibRS
-The default Raspbian image as of August 2015 is based upon Debian Wheezy which inclues only the gcc 4.6 compiler.
-This does not have any support for c++11 which is needed to compile librs.
-The newer gcc can be gotten from the Debian Jessie repositories and specificed on the command line.
+The default Raspbian image as of August 2015 is based upon Debian Wheezy which includes only the gcc 4.6 compiler.
+This does not have any support for c++11 which is needed to compile LibRS.
+The newer gcc can be downloaded from the Debian Jessie repositories and specified on the command line.
 Disabling the Graphics and XML libraries are useful for running headless simulations.
+Also disabling the unnecessary robots is useful to minimize the size of the library.
-The five libraries of librs are built into build/lib/.
+The five libraries of LibRS are built into build/lib.
 ```
 $ mkdir build/
 $ cd build/
-$ cmake -DCMAKE_C_COMPILER=/usr/bin/gcc-4.9 -DCMAKE_CXX_COMPILER=/usr/bin/g++-4.9 -DENABLE_GRAPHICS=no -DENABLE_XML=no ..
+$ cmake -DCMAKE_C_COMPILER=/usr/bin/gcc-4.9 -DCMAKE_CXX_COMPILER=/usr/bin/g++-4.9 \
+	-DENABLE_DOF=yes -DENABLE_LINKBOT=no -DENABLE_MINDSTORMS=no \
+	-DENABLE_GRAPHICS=no -DENABLE_XML=no ..
 $ make
 $ cd ../
 ```